What is Revit? Best Sources of BIM Revit Models.

-To properly understand the concept of a Revit Family, it’s important first to address the differences between Revit and BIM.
-Surprisingly enough, many people still tend to think that Revit and BIM are one and the same, but that is not true.
+To properly understand the concept of a Revit Family, it’s important to go over the differences between Revit and BIM in the first place.
+Surprisingly enough, many people still tend to think that Revit and BIM are one and the same, but it’s not true at all.

-Some level of confusion in these terms is understandable, because, for example, you can refer to a 3D model as “BIM” or as a “Revit model”, but it doesn’t mean that these two are the same.
-The main difference in this specific case is that the 3D model is designed by Revit application to be used for BIM.
+Some level of confusion in these terms is understandable, because, for example, you can refer to a 3D model as “BIM” or as a “Revit model”, but it doesn’t mean that these two are one and the same.
+The main difference in this specific case is that the 3D model is designed by Revit application to be used by BIM.

 What is Revit?

-It’s also important to remember that, in essence, BIM is a process, and Revit is a software.
-So, what is BIM in the context of Revit?
-Essentially, BIM is often represented as a massive process that uses a plethora of different tools across different stages of the project, and one such tool is Revit.
-BIM does not design anything, Revit does.
+It’s important to remember that, in essence, BIM is a process, and Revit is a software.
+So, what is BIM in Revit context?
+Essentially, BIM is often represented as a massive process that uses a plethora of different tools on different stages of the specific project, and one such tool is Revit.
+BIM itself does not design anything, Revit does that instead.

-What is Revit?
-Revit is a BIM software that allows users to use drafting elements and parametric modeling in the design process.
+What is Revit, then?
+It is a BIM software that allows users to use drafting elements and parametric modeling in the design process.
 In essence, a BIM Revit model contains the entire life cycle of a building or a project in question (from conceptualization to daily usage and deconstruction).
 Revit’s relational database architecture is what makes it all possible (Revit creators call it the parametric change engine).

-Another way of looking at this is a 3D BIM Revit model, referred to as both “BIM” and as a “Revit model”.
+There’s also another way of looking at this – a 3D BIM Revit model can be referred to as both “BIM” and as a “Revit model”, and both of those definitions would be technically true.
 A 3D model in question is designed for BIM by interacting with Revit as a piece of software.
-The answer to the question “What is Revit?” would still be “software” in this case.
+The answer to the question “What is Revit?” in this case would still be “a software”.

-BIM has a primary role in linking various pieces of information into one cohesive system, making both interaction and cooperation between different parties and different phases of the project easier.
+BIM itself has a primary role of linking various pieces of information into one cohesive system, making both interaction and cooperation between different parties and different phases of the project that much easier.

 Main working principles of Revit

-Revit is a shareable single file database that can connect different parts of the project into one single system that can update themselves whenever the information about one of them changes in some way.
-This kind of interaction allows Revit-based projects to have little to no disconnect between different parts of the said project.
+Revit is a shareable single file database that is able to connect different parts of the project into one single system of connections that can update themselves whenever the information about one of them changes in some way.
+This kind of interaction allows Revit-based projects to have little to no disconnect between different parts of said project.

 One of the major use cases for Revit to be used is in the MEP field (Mechanical, Electrical, and Plumbing).
 The majority of construction projects include at least some degree of MEP.
-The appearance of 3D Revit models helps MEP specialists with their layout and design problems when it comes to electrical wiring, plumbing, and so on.
+The appearance of 3D Revit BIM models helped a lot of MEP specialists with their layout and design problems when it comes to electrical wiring, plumbing, and so on.

-To help even more with MEP and the design as a whole, Revit has created a new type of object collection called Revit Families.
-All objects within the Revit itself belong to a family and have a defined hierarchy.
-This is where Revit Families come in.
-The popularity of this addition is extremely high since Revit allows for the addition of various third-party families, and there’s quite a lot of free ones across the web.
+To help even more with the MEP and the design as a whole, Revit has created a new type of object collection called Revit Families.
+All of the objects within the Revit itself belong to some sort of a family and have a defined hierarchy, and this is where Revit Families come in.
+The popularity of this addition is on an extremely high level since Revit allows for the addition of various third-party families, and there’s quite a lot of free ones all over the web.

 Top 20 sites to get Revit families

-In this article, we’ll go over the top 20 sites to download Revit families.
+In this article, we’ll go over the top 20 sites to download Revit families off of.

-BIMsmith is a rapidly growing BIM platform, and BIMsmith Market represents their substantial library of thousands of free Revit BIM models.
-The website also comes with a number of different search filters and view modes, making the Revit Family browsing much more user-friendly.
+BIMsmith itself is a rapidly growing BIM platform, and BIMsmith Market represents their substantial library of thousands of free Revit BIM models.
+The website itself also comes with a number of different search filters and veiw modes, making the Revit Family browsing much more user-friendly.

-A curated collection of Revit families, somewhat different because it only offers the download of collections, not single families.
-It does have a registration before downloading requirement, and there’s also a paid membership available for more Revit families.
+A curated collection of Revit families, somewhat more different because only offers to download collections, not single families.
+It does have a registration before downloading requirement and there’s also a paid membership available for more Revit families.

-Aside from the original purpose of downloading free Revit families, RevitCity offers several different functions, like idea sharing, question answering, and finding the content you’ve been looking for.
-A detailed search filter is also available if you want to look for specific versions of Revit or specific file formats.
+Aside from the original purpose of downloading free Revit families, RevitCity also offers a number of different functions, like idea sharing, question answering, and finding the content you’ve been looking for.
+A detailed search filter is also there if you want to look for specific versions of Revit or specific file formats.

-A good selection of free Revit Families separated by a large number of diverse categories – and all of that in a user-friendly comprehensive interface.
+A good selection of Revit Families for free, separated by a large number of diverse categories, and all of that – in a user-friendly comprehensive interface.
 You can find a lot of things there, including car families, plant families, railing families, and so much more than that.

-One of the largest growing digital content management systems for BIM objects, stores tens of thousands of product families, and can also filter products based on brands, file types, object categories and regions.
+One of the largest growing digital content management systems for Revit BIM models, stores tens of thousands of product families, and can also filter products based on brands, file types, object categories and regions.

 What is BIM in Revit when it comes to ProdLib?
-It is a software for Revit family management with the addition of a free library full of Revit BIM models for a specific list of manufacturers.
-There’s a log of different categories included in the search, and the software itself makes the interaction of CAD models a lot easier.
+It is a software for Revit family management, with the addition of a free web library full of Revit BIM models for a specific list of manufacturers.
+There’s a log of different categories included in the search, and the software itself makes the interaction with CAD models a lot easier.

 One more Revit family sharing site includes both manufacturer-specific and generic content.
 It’s easy to look for specific products or specific manufacturers, and the overall web page design is incredibly user-friendly.

-CAD/BIM block library, over 10,000 blocks and shares tips for AutoCAD and Revit 2017.
+CAD/BIM block library, over 10,000 blocks, also shares some tips for AutoCAD and Revit 2017.
 A resourceful community and a lot of other supplementary things are also included in this website.

-Mostly specialized in manufacturer-specific products, required signing-in to download files.
-Boasts a long list of different categories for its objects and an overall nice, clean design.
+Mostly specialized in manufacturer-specific products, needs signing in to download files.
+Boasts a long list of different categories for its objects and the overall nice and clean design.

-Self-acclaimed as the largest BIM content library in the UK, it has a lot of search filters and overall easy navigation.
-Also includes the ability to compare and/or bookmark the objects that you like, improving the overall user experience.
+Self-acclaimed largest BIM content library in the UK, has a lot of search filters and overall easy navigation.
+There’s also the ability to compare and/or bookmark the objects that you like, improving the overall user experience.

-Suitable for both CAD and BIM resources, does not need registration to gain access to different objects and families.
+Suitable for both CAD and BIM resources, does not need registration to get access to a lot of different objects and families.
 There’s a long list of categories available, as well as a number of other supplementary resources.

-Offers both SketchUp and Revit content, includes manufacturer-specific content with quite a diverse range of products.
-Can filter content based on master format or the product type, and consists of a number of different categories, as well.
+Offers both SketchUp and Revit content, includes manufacturer-specific content with quite a diverse range of products (Revit BIM models).
+Can filter content based on master format or the product type, and includes a number of different categories, as well.

 A wide variety of generic BIM objects, still growing but has a lot of potential.
-Offers your regular Revit Family market package, with object filtering, various categories, and much more.
+Offers your regular Revit Family market package, with object filtering, various categories, and so much more than that.

-Mostly paid objects and components, but there is a variety of free items as well.
-The prices themselves are not steep, and it’s easy to filter out free objects.
-The overall filtering capabilities of this resource are quite impressive.
+Mostly paid objects and components, but there is a variety of free items, as well.
+The prices themselves are also not that high, to begin with.
+It’s not hard to filter out free Revit BIM models only, and the overall filtering capabilities of this resource are quite impressive.

-Spot-on manufacturer-specific content only might be sometimes hard to navigate without knowing the manufacturer beforehand.
-On the other hand, there’s a lot of filtering that can be leveraged to make your life easier if you know the specific manufacturer that you’re looking for.
+Spot-on manufacturer-specific content only, might be sometimes hard to navigate without knowing the manufacturer beforehand.
+On the other hand, there’s a lot of filtering that can be used to make your life easier if you know the specific manufacturer that you’re looking for.